majabojarska/blog/content/posts/phone-to-dashboard-conversion.md

 {{ image(src="img/phone-to-dashboard-conversion/schematic.svg") }}

 To be honest, I'm unsure how the on-board power management system uses the mocked battery.
-I could measure it, but to be honest I don't care much about it, on the condition that the circuit operates safely.
+I could measure it, but I don't care much about it, on the condition that the circuit operates safely.
 Hopefully, as long as it sees USB power – which is always, in this scenario – it will only use the mocked battery as a voltage reference, to determine whether it should begin a charging cycle.
 That way, voltage should be regulated more efficiently, by the on-board switching regulators.
 Conversely, should the majority of current flow through the diode (mocked battery), a non-negligible amount of the energy would inadvertently be converted into heat.
-And finally, the mocked battery certainly cannot be "charged", in the sense of a reverse current flow, due to semiconducting nature of the diode.
+And finally, the mocked battery certainly cannot be "charged", in the sense of a reverse current flow, due to the semiconducting nature of the diode.

 I've drilled a small 2mm hole in the phone's back cover to route the `VBAT` cable out from the motherboard.

 {{ image(src="img/phone-to-dashboard-conversion/internal-wiring.webp") }}
 {{ image(src="img/phone-to-dashboard-conversion/rear-wire.webp") }}

-I've soldered the circuit on the tiniest universal PCB ever, and applied hot snot on the wires to relieve potential strain on the solder joints.
+I've soldered the circuit on the tiniest universal PCB ever, and applied hot snot on the wires, to relieve potential strain on the solder joints.

 {{ image(src="img/phone-to-dashboard-conversion/no-enclosure-testing.webp") }}

-At this point I did some ballpark measurements using my bench PSU, providing a supply of 5V.
-These values of course are greatly influenced by the phone's configuration, enabled peripherals, and the runtime.
-The biggest contributing factor was the screen brightness (when enabled).
+At this point I did some ballpark measurements using my bench PSU, providing a supply voltage of 5V.
+These values of course are greatly influenced by the phone's configuration, enabled peripherals, and the workload.
+The biggest contributing factor was without doubt the screen brightness (when not in sleep mode).

 {{ image(src="img/phone-to-dashboard-conversion/psu-measure-prototype.webp") }}